Nintendo video game consoles: Nintendo 64 (1996)

-The Nintendo 64 (N64), is a 64-bit home video game console released starting on June 23, 1996 in Japan, September 29, 1996 in North America, and March 1, 1997 in Europe and Australia.
+The Nintendo 64 (N64), is a 64-bit home video game console released on June 23, 1996 in Japan, September 29, 1996 in North America, and March 1, 1997 in Europe and Australia.
 The Nintendo 64 was Nintendo's third home video game console for the international market.
 It was released with three launch games in Japan (Super Mario 64, Pilotwings 64, and Saikyo Habu Shogi) and two in North America (Super Mario 64 and Pilotwings 64).
 PAL regions also had three launch titles (Super Mario 64, Shadows of the Empire and Pilotwings 64) with Turok: Dinosaur Hunter delayed until three days after launch.
-Other key games included Donkey Kong 64, Diddy Kong Racing, Banjo-Kazooie, two games in The Legend of Zelda series, GoldenEye 007, Mario Kart 64, Super Smash Bros., and Star Fox 64.
+Other key games included Donkey Kong 64, Diddy Kong Racing, Banjo-Kazooie, two games in The Legend of Zelda series, GoldenEye 007, Kirby 64: The Crystal Shards, Mario Kart 64, Super Smash Bros., and Star Fox 64.
 The Nintendo 64 sold 32.93 million systems.